-Mighty League, Vol. 1: The Terrible Taunting is the tale of an autistic boy (or girl—because the reader can choose the gender) on his superhero quest to stop bullying on the playground.
-It teaches lessons on Asperger’s Syndrome, being different, and handling bullying.
+Mighty League, Vol. 1: The Terrible Taunting is the tale of an autistic boy (or girl—because the reader can choose the gender) on their superhero quest to stop bullying on the playground.
+It teaches lessons on autism and Asperger’s Syndrome, being different, friendship, and handling bullying.

 This is an excellent story that promotes awareness of Autism and Asperger’s Syndrome, encourages acceptance and understanding, and talks about tools that those in the spectrum can use to manage their day.
-Not to be missed!
+Not to be missed!”
+The iMums

-The main character (reader chooses boy or girl) embarks on a journey to an alien planet—a brand new school—an overwhelming, fear-of-the-unknown experience for any child, but amplified when you are on the autism spectrum.
-It teaches lessons on Asperger’s Syndrome, acceptance, self-confidence, and trust.
+In Mighty League, Vol 2: The Horrible Hug, our superheroes turn into star ship captains (reader chooses boy or girl) who embark on a journey to an alien planet—a brand new school—an overwhelming, fear-of-the-unknown experience for any child, but amplified when you are on the autism spectrum.
+It teaches lessons on autism and Asperger’s Syndrome, acceptance, self-confidence, and trust.

 Your autism comic book is truly WONDERFUL.
 I know no two autistic children are the same but my son and I just had our first look at it and it was like we were reading about him.
 It is brilliant on so many levels.
 I love the pop up notebook that explains more about autism; I wish every school would use this comic.
 It feels like real life.”

 Rebecca Burgess is a comic artist and autistic advocate.
 She created our “Hear Our Spectrum of Voices” comic to highlight quotes from other autistic advocates.
 “It was so amazing to be able to incorporate the quotes from other autistic advocates.
 This will really help people have a deeper understanding about the autism experience.”